Introduction to Lean Portfolio Management

-Understanding Lean Portfolio Management starts first with understanding its roots in the lean methodology.
-The Lean methodology is a subset of the Agile/iterative methodology that emerged from the Japanese manufacturing industry.
-Rather than a holistic set of practices and techniques, Lean is more of a set of foundational guideline principles that inform the project process.
-The Lean methodology is built upon three simple ideas:
+The Lean methodology is a subset of Agile/iterative methodologies that emerged in the Japanese manufacturing industry.
+Rather than a holistic set of practices and techniques, Lean is more of a set of foundational principles that inform the project process.
+The this methodology is built on three simple ideas:

-Extending from these three core ideas emerged the five basic principles of Lean that essentially define the Lean process cycle.
-The five principles involved:
+From these three core ideas, five basic principles have emerged.
+This principles are what essentially defines the Lean process cycle.

-1. Identifying value: determining the value of the product or service from a customer perspective.
+- Identifying value: This involves determining the value of the product or service from a customer perspective.

-2. Value stream mapping: mapping out the organisation’s workflow and visualising how different processes and people will lead to value generation.
-This also helps managers spot areas that are not adding value and need to be optimised.
+- Value stream mapping: When considering your organisation’s workflow, your team can map out how different processes and people lead to value generation.
+This allows managers to spot areas that are not adding value, and therefore can optimise them.

-4. Establishing a pull system: the pull system is a lean-specific technique that reduced waste within the production process by ensuring new work is only started if there is a demand for it which helps reduce overheads and optimise storage costs.
+- Establishing a pull system: the pull system is a Lean-specific technique that reduces waste within the production process.
+This system allows managers to only start new work if there is a demand for it.
+A pull system reduces overheads, and optimises storage costs.

-5. Facilitating continuous improvement: Keep improving your system as you go
+- Facilitating continuous improvement: This principle ensures you and your team focus on improving your system as you continue to produce.

 What is Lean Portfolio Management?

-Lean Portfolio Management (LPM) aims to incorporate the five principles of Lean to align business strategy with project execution on an enterprise scale.
-Much like other portfolio management approaches, LPM aims to optimise an organisation’s portfolio of investments throughout their investment lifecycle by applying lean-based values that emphasize flexibility, agility and optimisation.
+Lean Portfolio Management (LPM) incorporates the five principles of Lean to align business strategy with project execution at an enterprise scale.
+Much like other portfolio management approaches, LPM improves an organisation’s portfolio by applying values that emphasise flexibility, agility, and optimisation.

 Several key objectives of Lean Portfolio Management include:

-• Value maximization: managing the portfolio’s backlog of investment to capitalise on the most value-adding opportunities.
+- Value maximisation: managing a portfolio’s backlog of investment to capitalise on the most value-adding opportunities.

-• Bottleneck minimisation: ensuring resources are able to flow to the most high-value opportunities within the portfolio
+- Bottleneck minimisation: ensuring resources flow to the most high-value opportunities in the portfolio.

-• People-centric leadership: apply a servant leadership approach that minimises any additional barriers within the delivery cycle.
+- People-centric leadership: a servant leadership approach that minimises any additional barriers within the delivery cycle.

-Lean Portfolio Management operates within three distinct dimensions – Strategy and investment funding, Agile portfolio operations, and Lean governance.
+Lean Portfolio Management operates within three distinct dimensions:

-• Agile portfolio operations: facilitating Agile-based culture and practices to allow teams to easily adapt to changes as they come.
+- Agile portfolio operations: Agile-based culture and practices allow teams to easily adapt to changes as they come, hence the importance of this principle in LPM.

 Benefits of Lean Portfolio Management

-Applying Lean-based values at scale has its fair share of benefits that other portfolio management approaches may not afford.
-Some key benefits of LPM include:
+As you apply Lean Portfolio Management, you’ll reap benefits that other portfolio management approaches do not have.
+Some of these key benefits of LPM include:

 Optimising value streams through reliable incremental delivery models

-Rather than waiting for long-winded projects to reach their completion before securing value, utilising the Lean approach means that organisations can secure value throughout the portfolio at a more consistent incremental level.
-By splitting large initiatives into smaller incremental cycles, organisations can ensure they are always achieving the most value within an allocated time within their portfolio and their value streams are not held up in any singular project.
+Rather than waiting for long-winded projects to reach their completion before they secure value, utilising the Lean approach ensures that organisations secure value at an incremental level across the portfolio.
+LPM encourages project managers to split large initiatives into small cycles, a process which secures the most value for organisations in an allocated time.
+This acts as a security net, as value streams are not contingent to the completion of any singular project.

 Gaining flexibility and agility to react to the marketplace and customer demand changes